 How to Create a Custom Template

-Step 2: Click on the "Reviews" feature on the left Administration panel
+Step 2: Click on the Reviews feature on the left secondary navigation.

 Once you have done this, give your template a memorable name!

-This will help you easily reference the template in the future.
+This will help you quickly reference the template in the future.